Chedsey History, Family Crest & Coats of Arms

-Anglo-Saxon names to come from Britain, Chedsey is one of the most ancient.
+Of all the Anglo-Saxon names to come from Britain, Chedsey is one of the most ancient.
 The name is a result of the original family having lived in the parish of Chedzoy, near Bridgewater in the county of Somerset.
-Chedsey belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+Alternatively, the name could have originated in "Chevtsey, a town in Surrey, England, near the Thames, pronounced by the natives, Chedsey, meaning 'Cerot's Island.'"

 Early Origins of the Chedsey family

 The surname Chedsey was first found in Somerset where they held a family seat from ancient times.